Performance Analysis of Digital Processing-in-Memory through a Case Study on Convolutional-Neural-Network Acceleration: Introduction

-\IEEEPARstart{T}{he} \emph{memory wall} serves as a fundamental bottleneck to computing systems for \emph{memory-intensive} applications as the memory access occasionally becomes orders of magnitude more expensive than the computation itself~\cite{DarkMemory}.
-Therefore, processing-in-memory (PIM) solutions aim to tackle the memory wall via memory architectures with embedded processing capabilities.
+The \emph{memory wall} serves as a fundamental bottleneck to computing systems for \emph{memory-intensive} applications as the memory access occasionally becomes orders of magnitude more expensive than the computation itself~\cite{StatefulLogicReview}.
+Therefore, processing-in-memory (PIM) solutions aim to tackle the memory wall challenge by integrating processing capabilities directly into the memory architecture.
 That is, the traditional read/write interface is supplemented with \emph{logic} operations that perform vectored computation within the memory without transferring the data through the memory wall bottleneck.
-While early proposals for PIM~\cite{IntelligentRAM, ComputationalRAM} integrated small processors within the memory architecture, recent solutions perform logic by using the physical properties of the underlying memory devices themselves.
+While early proposals for PIM integrated small processors within the memory, recent solutions perform logic by exploiting the physical properties of the memory devices themselves~\cite{StatefulLogicReview}.